samwrigley/laravel-support/README.md

 $article->destroyPath();
 ```

-Each method returns the corresponding full CRUD path, for example:
+Each method returns the corresponding full CRUD path.
+For example:

 ``` php
 $article->showPath();